SulaHancock/SulaHancock/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... learning Javascript!
+- 🔭 I’m currently working on ... learning Javascript, CSS and HTML!
 - 😄 Pronouns: ...she/her